-A 20% developer cap for any affiliated332 project developers for this Community-Driven Community Solar category will be in place for each Program Year and will be applied across total megawatts of block capacity, rather than the number of contracts awarded, regardless of whether the category fills on the first day.
-Any affiliated family of project developers which exceeds 20% of the capacity in a given year's Community-Driven Community Solar block (determined separately for Groups A and B) will have any projects that cause them to exceed the 20% capacity cap moved to become the first projects on the waitlist for the applicable group.
-If multiple affiliated entities exceed the 20% cap, then the projects moved to the beginning of the waitlist(s) will be ranked by the scores the received, with random selection used to break any scored ties.
-The Approved Vendor will have the opportunity to resize the project that causes them to exceed the 20% developer cap if there is enough remaining capacity within the 20% cap for a project to receive a REC Contract and not be waitlisted.
-The developer cap will reset at the commencement of each new Program Year, such that an Approved Vendor and its affiliates are only permitted to 20% of a block's capacity for a given Program Year.
-If an Approved Vendor (and its affiliates) have previously waitlisted projects that exceed the 20% cap, only those waitlisted projects that keep the Approved Vendor (and its affiliates) within that cap will be permitted to move forward.
+Aln the version of the 2024 Long-Term Plan filed in October 2023, the IPA proposed a 20% developer cap for any affiliated348 project developers for this Community-Driven Community Solar category will be in place for each Program Year and willto be applied across total megawatts of block capacity, rather than the number of contracts awarded, regardless of whether the category fills on the first day.
+AnyThe Agency proposed that any affiliated family of project developers which exceedsexceeded 20% of the capacity in a given year's Community-Driven Community Solar block (determined separately for Groups A and B) willwould have any projects that cause them to exceed the 20% capacity cap moved to become the first projects on the waitlist for the applicable group.
+If multiple affiliated entities exceed.
+In the litigation surrounding the 20% cap, then the projects moved approval of the 2024 Plan before the Commission, participants in the proceeding objected to the beginning of the waitlist(s) will be ranked by the scores the received, with random selection used to break any scored ties.
+The Approved Vendor will have the opportunity to resize the project that causes them to exceed the 20% application of this developer cap if there is enough remaining capacity within the 20% cap for a project to receive a REC Contract.
+In Response to Objections, the Agency recognized that the imposition of a developer cap in the CDCS category at this time may be premature and not be waitlisted.
+The developer cap will reset at the commencement of each new Program Year, such that an Approved Vendorresult in the abandonment of projects, communities, and its affiliates are only permitted to 20% of a block's capacity for a given Program Year.
+If an Approved Vendor fultimately the CDCS category.349 As a result, the Agency withdrew this proposal and its affiliates have previously waitlisted projects that exceedstated that if applications in the 20% cap, only those waitlisted projects that keepCDCS category continue to exceed capacity, the Approved Vendor (IPA will consider changes under the next iteration of the Long-Term Plan, including but not limited to the imposition of a developer cap and its affiliates) within that cap will be permitted to move forward potentially adjustments to the scoring of the category.
+The Commission approved the Agency's withdrawal of the proposed developer cap in its Final Order.350 Accordingly, there will be no developer cap in the Community-Driven Community Solar category under this 2024 Plan.